GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 ---
 title: Indexing your offline-capable pages with the Content Indexing API
-subhead: The Content Indexing API lets developers tell browsers about pages that work offline.
+subhead: Enabling service workers to tell browsers which pages work offline
 authors:
   - jeffposnick
 description: Your PWA might cache articles and media files, but how will your users know that your pages work while offline?
 The Content Indexing API is one answer to this question currently in an origin trial.
 Once the index is populated with content from your PWA, as well as any other installed PWAs, it will show up in dedicated areas of supported browsers.